Jobs Guarantee Scheme (Research) Bill

 Government Spending

-The bill states that all costs associated with the research, including the Secretary of State's expenses and any increase in spending due to the bill, will be funded by the UK Parliament.
-Specific funding figures are not provided in the bill itself.
+The bill states that any expenditure incurred by the Secretary of State in conducting this research, and any increase in sums payable under other Acts resulting from this bill, will be funded from money provided by Parliament.
+No specific figures are provided in the bill text itself.

 Groups Affected

-• Researchers: Individuals or organizations involved in conducting the research.
+- Researchers: Individuals or organizations conducting the research will be directly affected.

 Powered by nyModel